Dublin

 Number 4,886 9,784 5,211 5,459 7,014 n/a

-During 2022, as in previous years, there were specificities in the handling of cases, based on the Member State the outgoing request is addressed to.
-Specifically, the Greek Dublin Unit provides all take charge requests within the three-month time limit as detailed in the Regulation.
-The time period starts from the moment an application for international protection is officially registered before the Asylum Service.
-However, the German authorities, following the ruling of the CJEU in Mengesteab on 26 July 2017[1] consider that the three-month time limit for sending a request to another country starts when the intention to apply for asylum is expressed; formal registration of the application with the Asylum Service is not required.
+Based on GCR’s and other organisations’ experience, during 2022, as in previous years, there were specificities in the handling of cases, based on the Member State the outgoing request is addressed to.
+Specifically, the Greek Dublin Unit submits all take charge requests within the three-month time limit foreseen in the Regulation.[2]
+The time starts from the moment an application for international protection is officially registered with the Asylum Service.
+However, the German authorities, following the ruling of the CJEU in the Mengesteab case on 26 July 2017[3] consider that the three-month time limit for sending a request to another country starts when the intention to apply for asylum is expressed; formal registration of the application with the Asylum Service is not required.
 To avoid rejection letters based on this argument, the Greek Dublin Unit tries to send the take charge requests within three-months from the expression of the intention to apply for asylum.

 Regarding family reunification cases, if the Greek Dublin Unit is not informed within three months following the expression of the intention to apply for asylum, but is informed within three months from the registration of the asylum application, it sends the take charge request to the German authorities under the non-discretionary Articles (8, 9, 10), this request will meet the time limit set out in the Regulation.

-Furthermore, the interpretation of the CJEU judgment in the Joined Cases C-47/17 and C-48/17[2] by some of the Member States has resulted in rejections of requests.
+Furthermore, some Member States’ interpretation of the CJEU judgment in the Joined Cases C-47/17 and C-48/17[4] has resulted in rejections of requests.
 Following this judgment, the German Dublin Unit accepts only one re-examination request for each case and refuses to keep cases open even when further medical tests for the establishment of the family link are pending.
 The German Dublin Unit claims that there is no possibility to deviate from the deadlines of the Dublin III Regulation.
 The Netherlands, France, Sweden and the United Kingdom are among the Member States which have also followed the same practice rejecting cases on this ground.

 In general, an extension is requested if a DNA procedure is pending and not expected to be completed within the two-week timeframe.
 This request is accepted by almost all the Member States, apart from Germany, which might reject a re-examination request on the basis that the results proving the family link were not submitted in due time.